-Where we transfer personal data internationally including to the European Economic Area, we will do so in accordance with UK data protection law.
+Where we transfer personal data to a country or territory outside the European Economic Area, we will do so in accordance with data protection law.

 9. Subject access requests and other rights of individuals

 9.1 Subject access requests

 Individuals have a right to make a 'subject access request' to gain access to personal information that the school holds about them.
 This includes: